 For more information on the FTC’s guidelines, check out our “made in the USA” labeling guide.

 Cast iron is the traditional material used to make Dutch ovens.
 While the USA is one of the top-producing countries of iron ore, it is still far from producing as much as other countries.
 Instead, countries like Australia, Brazil, and China hold the crown for producing most of the world’s iron ore.
-For this reason, it’s definitely worth double-checking the country of origin of the cast iron Dutch oven you are looking at to ensure that it is truly American-made.
+For this reason, it’s definitely worth double-checking the country of origin of the cast iron Dutch oven you are looking at to ensure that it is genuinely American-made.

 Ceramic Dutch ovens are also a popular choice.
 As with most other materials, China is the main ceramics producer worldwide, producing nearly half of the world’s ceramics.
 However, the USA holds its own in terms of ceramic production.
 Though the ceramic industry is much smaller in the USA, US-made ceramic can be found.
 But since it is a less likely choice for many manufacturers, double-check the country of origin before purchasing.